 - Try to define “common knowledge” in your discipline to map out the allowable range of undocumented assertions.

 - Be reasonable in your expectations of correct language use.
 Make clear that you expect care and progress, but don't demand perfection.
 That can drive students into the arms of essay-selling services.
 (N.B.
-Although Writing Centres teach students to improve their editing and proofreading skills, they don't perform editing or proofreading on student work.)
+Although Writing Centres teach students to improve their editing and proofreading skills, they don't perform editing or proofreading.)

 - Maintain a reputation of being tough on cheating without letting that seem your only focus: